Advanced Air Mobility (AAM) Announcement of Advanced Air Mobility (AAM) Ecosystem Working Groups

-Engage the public on UAM, including stakeholders from state and local governments.
+Engage the public on AAM, including stakeholders from state and local governments.

-NASA seek information and viewpoints on the following priority topics:
+NASA seeks information and viewpoints on the following priority topics:

-- The overall approach to the Grand Challenge (GC) Series, including elements of GC Developmental Testing and the first Grand Challenge.
+- The overall approach to the National Campaign (NC) Series, including elements of NC Developmental Testing and the first National Campaign.

-- Requirements associated with each aircraft system and subsystems, airspace system and subsystems, and infrastructure necessary to advance UAM.
+- Requirements associated with each aircraft system and subsystems, airspace system and subsystems, and infrastructure necessary to advance AAM.

-- Community wide R&D efforts, with a focus on areas of NASA R&D that will enable critical elements of UAM integration.
+- Community wide R&D efforts, with a focus on areas of NASA R&D that will enable critical elements of AAM integration.